 Gravity looks like it may be the final boss of physics.
 Like any good boss battle, it has taken various forms.

-First, a really quick overview of what it’s trying to explain.
+First, a really quick overview of what gravity is trying to explain.

-It’s influence shapes the biggest objects in the universe, from the galaxies to the spin of solar systems to the whirlpool shape of galaxies.
+It influences the shape of the biggest objects in the universe, from the spin of solar systems to the whirlpool shape of galaxies.

 Part One.
 Natural Place